Whether you are an employer, employee, entrepreneur, new student, or a lifelong learner we have an opportunity for you to:

 Upskilling or re-skilling employees has the power to change lives and increase ROI for your company.
 Organizations that see the value in re-skilling will be able to reinvest the average $25,000 cost associated with replacing and training new talent.

-Economic and Community Development (ECD) classes are Clark College's non-credit course options and they are often connected to academic pathways at Clark College.
+Community and Continuing Education classes are Clark College's non-credit course options and they are often connected to academic pathways at Clark College.

 Whether you want to gain new skills to advance your current career or you're thinking about starting a new one, check out the opportunities to get certified at your own pace.